CSCfi/exam/README.md

         $ sbt -Dconfig.file=conf/dev.conf -DwithoutWebpackServer=true

-    In which case you can manage the server yourself in a separate terminal like this
+    in which case you can manage the server yourself in a separate terminal like this

         $ cd app/frontend
         $ npm start